Genotyping Analysis

 Accurate characterization of allelic composition and frequency at defined loci is critical, yet traditional workflows remain limited.
 Sanger sequencing lacks the ability to phase variants, while both Sanger and Illumina are constrained by amplicon length.

 Plasmidsaurus redefines the genotyping workflow.
 We’ve eliminated the bottlenecks: no more PCR cleanup, no more library prep, and no sequencing primers.
-Whether your amplicons are short or massive, we deliver high-quality readouts of allelic composition and frequency in just 1–2 days.
+Whether your amplicons are short or massive, we detect all alleles present at >5% frequency in just 1–2 days.
 Send your samples today; get your insights tomorrow.

 Say goodbye to data wrangling